faiz687/Experian/README.md

 # Experian - Marketplaces

 An ASP.net core web API to find appropriate card for customer.
+Scroll to bottom of the page to read improvements or to-do that can be made to the application.

 ## pre-requisites
 1. SQL Server express